pylhc/pylhc.github.io/docs/packages/omc3/analysis.md

     --outputdir lhc_model
 ```

-!!! bug "Specifying Paths"
-    At the moment, some issues may arise down the line when specifying input files with relative paths.
-    To ensure a seamless workflow, it is recommended to use absolute paths.
-    This will be dealt with in the next release.

 Some of these options belong to the `model_creator` itself, while others depend explicitely on the chosen machine, here the LHC.
 Refer to the [model creator's API documentation][model_creator] for the list of options.